Rajpratik71/linux-manPages/eyuvtoppm.md

        eyuvtoppm [--width width] [--height height] [eyuvfile]

 DESCRIPTION
-       Reads  a  Berkeley  Encoder  YUV  (not the same as Abekas YUV) file as input and produces a portable pixmap (ppm) file on the  Standard  Out‐ put.
+       Reads a Berkeley Encoder YUV (not the same as Abekas YUV) file as input and produces a portable pixmap (ppm) file on the Standard Output.

        With no filename argument takes input from Standard Input.
 Otherwise, eyuvfile is the file specification of the input file.

 SEE ALSO
        ppmtoeyuv(1), yuvtoppm(1), ppm(5)

                                                                                             April 22, 2001                                                                                eyuvtoppm(1)